csteamengine/CyTunes/README.md

   - SSH connection to pi with laptop or IPad using same wifi
   - Multiple connections possible with multiple devices
   - Library of songs viewable from phone or tablet
+  - Currently hosting a library of 197,483 songs and it runs fine
+    - did take 2.5 hours to scan music directory though

 ## Cons:
-  - Can't use Pi's wifi to connect to internet anymore so no Spotify
+  - Can't use Pi's wifi to connect to internet anymore so no Spotify (Unless ethernet)

 # Steps
 ## Install Mopidy  -  [Or follow these instructions](https://mopidy.readthedocs.io/en/latest/installation/raspberrypi/)